robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 As soon as the back of the fingernails make contact with the string, bounce them back towards the palm of your hand again to prepare for the next nail attack.
 Your goal is to get a percussive sound out of it.
 It is also normal for the strings to ring after flicking them, as long as you didn't do a strum.

 For now, your hand should not be moving much when first attempting this technique.
-Once you can perform the technique properly with minimal hand movement, you can add more motion to it from your wrist and arm, which will be discussed in step 5 on this page.
+Once you can do the technique properly with minimal hand movement, you can add more motion to it from your wrist and arm, which will be discussed in step 5 on this page.

 #### 4. Nail Attack